thedodd/giphy-api/book/overview.md

 ### Learning Objectives
 First and foremost, let's learn something new about Rust!

+1. **Review some nice language features.** Let's just start off with a quick sampling of various language features which I love!
+There are a few chapters dedicated to these features.
-1. **Start off by building the app!** We have a working application to study, so let's build it.
+2. **Build the app!** We have a working application to study, so let's build it.
 This will give us some practice with the Rust toolchain.
-2. **Break some stuff in the API.**
-3. **Break some stuff in the UI.**